hargup/contractx/notes.md

 ### Video 1 and 2

-Situation: Prof Fried is an antique glass collector, he wants to participate in an auction in another city but he cannot personally go there to buy a bottle he might be interested in, and he is willing to pay upto $50 for that, possibilities:
+Situation: Prof Fried is an antique glass collector, he wants to participate in an auction to buy a particular glass bottle in another city but he cannot personally go there to buy a bottle he might be interested in, and he is willing to pay upto $50 for that bottle, possibilities:

 * He can send a fixed bid of $50 dollars, but might overpay as the final prize might be 30
 * He can participate through phone, but it is hard to judge thing over phone.
-* He can ask a friend, Xena, in that city to partcipate in an auction on his behalf for a fee of $5, this friend is called an agent.
+* He can ask a friend, Xena who is in that city to participate in an auction on his behalf for a fee of $5, this friend is an agent.

 ### Video 3